 Photograph: Moshe Rosenzweig

 I’m a writer and filmmaker.
-I was born in New York, educated at the London School of Economics with a degree in Philosophy of Science and split my time between London and a village near Cambridge.
+I was born in New York, educated at the London School of Economics with a degree in Philosophy of Science and live in north London.

 I’ve worked across the film and television industry, mostly in factual programmes, as a researcher, producer, director and executive producer.
 For several years, I ran an independent production company, See More Productions.
 Other diversions have included playing a hairdresser in The Crying Game and working as the Middle East correspondent for an American cable station.
 The highlight so far was undoubtedly Chasing Shadows, a documentary I made for Channel 4 in 1989.
 I was 29 when I made it and knew it would probably be the most important thing I’d ever do.
 You can read more about the film and its various offshoots elsewhere on this website.
 Some of the low spots are chronicled in these pages too.